Managing Board Elections

 • Excessive or disruptive promotion

 • Optional: Host a candidate forum or Q&A session for members to ask questions!
-This is highly recommended to ensure voters are making the best informed decision.
+This is highly recommended to ensure voters are making the best-informed decision.

 Voting Process